How to Opt Out Of Emergency Alerts On Your Cell Phone

 - press the Menu button and then Settings

-- From there, scroll until you see Emergency Alerts, select it
+- furthermore, scroll until you see Emergency Alerts, select it

 - this is the screen where you can turn off Amber and weather notifications.